 Though psychology career options are somewhat limited with an associate’s degree, there are a handful of job opportunities to consider.

 Correctional officers work directly with prison inmates and have responsibilities that include supervising activities, overseeing rehab efforts, and providing counseling.
 They might also make recommendations for changes to facilities or activities that may impact the psychological health of the inmates.

-> According to the U.S. Bureau of Labor Statistics (BLS), correctional officers earn an average annual wage of $47,600.
+According to the 2021 U.S. Bureau of Labor Statistics (BLS), correctional officers earn a median annual wage of $47,920.

-> Though each state and agency has its own requirements, correctional officers typically attend a training academy and also undergo on-the-job training.
+Though each state and agency has its own requirements, correctional officers typically attend a training academy and also undergo on-the-job training.